JMLdev/website-project-shell/readme.md

 ## Use

+Each command below requires an instance varable to passed through as a suffix to the command.
+In addition to the instance parameter, there is also a production parameter.
+Use this when finished developing locally and you are ready to deploy to Marketo.
+It runs a series of tasks such as changing local URLs to the correct server URLS, minifying CSS and JS, etc.

+The available params are
+- prod

+So an example of a command if you want to deploy a template for CL would be:

+`gulp connect watch --something --prod`

+Here is a full list of local gulp commands that are supported:

-`gulp sass` compile scss files
+`gulp sass <params>` transpile scss files

+`gulp prefix <params>` run browser prefixing on transpiled css files and concatenate them into a single file with sourcemaps

+`gulp css <params>` run both the Sass build and the browser prefix

-`gulp connect` start a development server with no auto-reload
+`gulp connect <params>` start a development server with no auto-reload

-`gulp watch` watch the src and scss directories for changes and compile/transpile as needed
+`gulp watch <params>` watch the src and scss directories for changes and compile/transpile as needed

-`gulp connect watch` the most useful one, start the server with live reload and watch for changes
+`gulp connect watch <params>` the most useful one, start the server with live reload and watch for changes

 Happy hacking.